mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 #### Hardware
 The company standard device is an iPhone SE that should be ordered by the employee and expensed.
 Currently no other platforms are supported.

-Usage of a company phone mandatory for the following staff groups:
+Usage of a company phone **mandatory** for the following staff groups:
 * Security Engineer

-Usage of a company phone voluntary for the following staff groups:
+Usage of a company phone **voluntary** for the following staff groups:
 * People who are participating in on-call rotations, with approval from their direct manager and not part of a mandatory staff group

 Continued usage of personal phones for business is endorsed and acceptable within the voluntary group.
 Remaining staff groups are currently not eligible for a company mobile phone.
 The scope of the staff groups may be modified in the future, resulting in changes in mandatory and voluntary groups.

+Developers who work on mobile need to be able to test Mattermost on iOS and Android devices.
+Mattermost will cover the cost of whichever type of device you don’t use as your existing personal and/or company-provided device.
+As with our Ownership policy, the $1,000 threshold applies and the device will need to be returned to Mattermost if you leave the company.

 #### Mobile Device Management (MDM)